- Found in the operations order

 |

-- Affected operators and policy staffs
+- Affected operators and policy staff

 - Senior leaders, whenever quoted